 NVIDIA announced support for RTX at its GPU Technology Conference in 2018 with a much-celebrated Star Wars demo.
-NVIDIA GPUs can now provide the capability for professional-quality real-time ray tracing on consumer and professional workstations.
+NVIDIA GPUs can now provide the capability for professional-quality, real-time ray tracing on consumer and professional workstations.

 Much of a GPU's chip area is dedicated to shader processors called shader cores.
 Thousands of programmable shaders have been developed to control GPUs.
-The development of massively parallel GPUs means this takes minutes as opposed to the hours required previously.
+The development of massively parallel GPUs means processing takes minutes as opposed to the hours required previously.

-The new RTX-capable GPUs add dedicated ray tracing acceleration hardware and implement a new rendering pipeline to enable real-time ray tracing.
+The new RTX-capable GPUs add dedicated ray-tracing acceleration hardware and implement a new rendering pipeline to enable real-time ray tracing.
 RTX shaders for all the objects in the scene are loaded into memory and stand ready to calculate object intersections.

 RTX also uses a new denoising module.
-If noise is reduced without needing to send out more rays, then the output for ray tracing is faster and better.
+If noise is reduced without the need to send out more rays, then the output for ray tracing is faster and better.
 NVIDIA hasn’t released a lot of information about the Tensor “AI” Cores in their new Turing GPUs, but we do know that they’re much faster at calculating intersections stored in a Bounding Volume Hierarchy (BVH), which is a data structure for representing objects.

 In order to develop applications for NVIDIA’s RTX technology, an application program interface (API) is required.
 An API is an interface used to program graphical user interface (GUI) components.

 NVIDIA’s own OptiX (OptiX Application Acceleration Engine) API provides developers with “a simple, recursive, and flexible pipeline” for real-time ray tracing.
-OptiX is used in a number of industries: films and games, design and scientific visualization, defense applications, and, notably, audio synthesis.
+OptiX is used in a number of industries: Films and games, design and scientific visualization, defense applications, and, notably, audio synthesis.
 The OptiX API works with RTX technology to achieve optimal ray tracing performance on NVIDIA GPUs.

-OptiX is a high-level API, which means it processes the entire rendering algorithm, not just the ray tracing portion.
-The OptiX engine can execute large hybrid algorithms – for example, rasterization and ray tracing used together – with excellent flexibility.
+OptiX is a high-level API, which means it processes the entire rendering algorithm, not just the ray-tracing portion.
+The OptiX engine can execute large hybrid algorithms—for example, rasterization and ray tracing used together—with excellent flexibility.

 OptiX has been integrated into several commercial software products, like Autodesk Arnold, Chaos Group V-Ray, Isotropix Clarisse, Optis, Pixar RenderMan, and SolidWorks Visualize, used by SolidWorks freelancers.

-The OptiX devkit includes two major components: the ray-tracing engine for renderer development and a post-processing pipeline for image processing.
+The OptiX devkit includes two major components: The ray-tracing engine for renderer development and a post-processing pipeline for image processing.
 According to NVIDIA, the OptiX AI denoising technology combines with the new NVIDIA Tensor Cores in the Quadro GV100 and Titan V to deliver three times the performance of previous generation GPUs with noiseless fluid interactivity.

 OptiX uses a just-in-time (JIT) compiler that constantly analyzes code to optimize speed.
 The JIT compiler generates customized kernels for developer-generated programs for ray generation, material shading, object intersection, and scene traversal.
 Compact object models and a ray-tracing compiler map directly to the RTX platform running on NVIDIA’s Volta and Turing GPUs.